ecmaliariti-christina/Web-scrapping/README.md

 Although small, this dataset can be used for various introductory research tasks, such as:

-Text analysis of book descriptions, identifying themes, computing word frequencies, sentiment analysis, genre or category exploration, basic machine learning exercises, Because the website is structured and consistent, it is ideal for training and educational purposes.
+Text analysis of book descriptions, identifying themes, computing word frequencies, sentiment analysis, genre or category exploration and basic machine learning exercises.

 ## Terms of Use and Scraping Notes

 The website Books to Scrape is explicitly created as a training environment for web scraping therefore a robots.txt file is not provided.
-No additional scraping restrictions are listed
+No additional scraping restrictions are listed.
 The site declares itself as a sandbox for scraping practice, therefore scraping the site is permitted for educational purposes.

 ## Repository Contents